 We’ve never spent so much time at home.
-The downside is that we miss our friends, family and favourite restaurants.
-The upside is that we can give our living spaces a welcome refresh and support local Sydney businesses at the same time.
-Here are four homewares stores that will deliver to your door during the shutdown.
+While the downside is that we miss our friends, family and interstate travel, the upside is that we can give our living spaces a welcome refresh, and support local Sydney businesses at the same time.
+Here are four homewares stores that will deliver to your door during the pandemic.

 Hibernation is at the heart of In Bed’s raison d’etre.
 The Sydney homeware label’s impossibly soft bed linen has long been available online, and now the entire range of In Bed’s thoughtfully curated array of homewares can be ordered online via the website and Instagram – or over the phone, if that’s your jam.
 Perusing In Bed’s Instagram stories is the next best thing to visiting its Paddington flagship.
 There are Tara Burke mini vases in sumptuous gold, Gidon Bing teapots and teacups, and a hand-turned wooden incense holder from Walk in the Park.
 Is there a more perfect example of self-care than eating a soft-boiled egg from a Feldspar Studio egg cup made from fine bone china, replete with a cloche whose delicate handle is hand-painted with 22-carat gold?
 We think not.